Isracoder/portfolio-project/README.md

 - About me section
 - Image carousel of projects with expansion
 - sticky Nav bar with links to socials
+*note: the assets folder contains the images displayed in the website, which are mini-projects that I had previously worked on and created.

 ## Images of the website
 ![Screenshot 2024-06-02 133955](https://github.com/Isracoder/portfolio-project/assets/90979049/e5f704e7-959d-4380-9853-0777513f7410)